As a freelance writer, it can be a struggle to find high-quality paying work.

 One Story is a literary magazine that features one story per issue, and it is mailed to subscribers every 3 – 4 weeks.

-One Story looks for literary fiction in the range of 3,000 – 8,000 words, and stories can be on any subject.
-It offers $500 and 25 copies of the magazine for every accepted contribution.
+One Story looks for literary fiction in the range of 3,000 – 8,000 words, and stories can be on any subject “as long as they are good.”
+It offers $500 and 25 copies of the magazine for every accepted contribution, but submissions are only accepted between September and May.